 In Retro City Rampage, the Player feels a sudden urge to go on a "stomping rampage" after playing the "stomping simulator" ''Super Stomp Pals", which leads into a long Take That! against anti-violent-video-game activist Jack Thompson (the guy who coined the term "murder simulators"), the Australian government, and parents who don't take personal responsibility for the games they let their kids play.

 Lollipop Chainsaw makes some priceless jabs toward modern-day pop stars like Katy Perry and Justin Bieber.
-Also, in Chapter 4 (the chapter where Juliet and Nick keep being sucked into various arcade games), Nick says, "If a little dude in a red cap and blue overalls pops out at me, I am seriously gonna vomit all over myself."
+Also, in Chapter 4 (the chapter where Juliet and Nick keep being sucked into various arcade games), Nick says if, "a red cap and blue overalls pops out at me, I am seriously gonna vomit all over myself."

 Game Dev Tycoon took a jab at people who pirate video games by releasing their own cracked version on torrent sites on release day.
 The cracked version plays normally until you get to the PlayStation 3/Xbox 360 era, where you find out that all of your profits are being drained by pirates.

 There's an achievement in Pro Cycling Manager 2011 and 2012 for winning the Tour de France with a French rider.

 And just to add insult to injury, the PlayStation 4 retails for $399, a hundred dollars less than Microsoft's console.